Alfred Cortot

 A central figure of the French musical culture in his time, he was well known for his piano trio with violinist Jacques Thibaud and cellist Pablo Casals.

 Biography

 Early life

 Cortot was born in Nyon, Vaud, in the French-speaking part of Switzerland, to a French father and a Swiss mother.
+His nationality was French.
 His first cousin was the composer Edgard Varèse.
 He studied at the Paris Conservatoire with Émile Decombes (a student of Frédéric Chopin), and with Louis Diémer, taking a premier prix in 1896.
 He made his debut at the Concerts Colonne in 1897, playing Beethoven's Piano Concerto No. 3.

 Between 1898 and 1901 he was a choral coach and subsequently an assistant conductor at the Bayreuth Festival.
 In 1902 he conducted the Paris premiere of Wagner's music drama Götterdämmerung (The Twilight of the Gods).
 He formed a concert society named Société des Concerts to perform Wagner's Parsifal, Beethoven's Missa solemnis, Brahms' German Requiem, and new works by French composers.